fasakinhenry/netflix-clone/README.md

 # Netflix clone

-Clone of the Netflix website - Now old
+Clone of the Netflix website